jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 1.1 Processor

-The AmigaPCI is based on the Motorola MC68040 processor (MC68040 herein).
-The MC68040 has many advantages over previous generation Motorola processors.
-It includes an integrated floating point unit (FPU) as well as more efficient instruction execution, making it several times faster than the Motorola MC68030 processor at similar clock speeds.
-The MC68040 can be obtained for about the same price as the MC68030 + FPU.
+The AmigaPCI is intended to operate with the Motorola MC68040 or MC68060 processors.
+The processor is attached via the CPU Local Bus port.
+See Sections 1.2.1 and 3.0.

 ### 1.2 Expansion Busses